ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 expensive) to achieve decent resolution of microbial DNA using brute force shotgun methods.

-This work was a small pilot to provide good guesstimates to use as starting points for assessing the costs associated with shotgun sequencing of different types of microbiome samples.
+This work was a small pilot to provide descent guesstimates to use as starting points for assessing the costs associated with shotgun sequencing of different types of microbiome samples.